Dentosal/rust_os/libs/d7net/README.md

 ## Unsupported by design

-* IPv4 Options fields are not supported
+* IPv4/IPv6 Options fields are not supported
-* Only the most commonly used TCP Options fields are supported
+* Only the most commonly used TCP Options fields are supported (deserialization only)
 * TCP Urgency fields are not supported